Welcome to today's edition of the Rush 24-7 podcast.

 Their producers, editors, and writers do all the news.

-It's uh Charlie Gibson, managing editor.
+Charlie Gibson, managing editor.

-Maybe he says, manage it's all a schmo.
+It's all a schmo.

-They've traveled the world, they've seen the wretches.
+They've seen the wretches.

-They have seen the best, they've seen the worst, their lives have been personally touched by all of the horrors they have seen.
+Their lives have been personally touched by all of the horrors they have seen.

-They don't know diddly squat about what's happening in their own country.
+They don't know, diddly squat, about what's happening in their own country.

 This is why I've always joked they need a visa to get into Missouri.

-To them it's a foreign country.
+To them, it's a foreign country.

 Brooklyn's a foreign country for crying out loud.

-It may be illegal, but they're telling people how to set up brothels and get these underage whores to be called dependents and so forth, Illegally in the country and so forth.
+It may be illegal, but they're telling people how to set up brothels and get these underage whores to be called dependents and so forth, illegally in the country and so forth.

-I thought, folks, I thought it was only elitist rich people who knew how to evade taxes.
+I thought folks, I thought it was only elitist, rich people who knew how to evade taxes.

 But this is shedding all kinds of light.

-Here we have these agents for the poor, who are probably better at helping people cheat on their taxes than the best tax lawyer working at GE.
+Here we have these agents for the poor who are probably better at helping people cheat on their taxes than the best tax lawyer working at GE.

-Dear Charlie Gibson say to Don uh Don Wade and Roma, WLS the Big 89 in Chicago, boy, you guys are early up on those web pages.
+Do you hear Charlie Gibson say to Don Don Wade and Roma, WLS, the big 89 in Chicago?

-You guys are really up on our webpage.
+You guys are really up on our web page.

 Now, we have to, folks, just being fair here, we have to consider the possibility that Charlie is not being totally honest about not knowing about the story.